hokevins/mixer-fixer/README.md

 ### `npm start`

-Concurrently runs your app in development mode with `npm run server` and `npm run ios` for the JS packager/compiler.
+`Concurrently` runs your app in development mode with `npm run server` and `npm run ios` for the packager/compiler.

 ### `npm run react`